Tennessee State Route 186

 State Route 186 (SR 186) is a state highway in the U.S. state of Tennessee.
 It runs from Trenton southward to Jackson, passing through the towns of Gibson and Three Way along the way.
 The southern portion serves as a western bypass for the city of Jackson, which is signed as U.S. Route 45 Bypass (US 45 Bypass).

 U.S. Route 45 Bypass

-U.S. Route 45 Bypass (US 45 Bypass), also known as Keith Short Bypass, is an approximately 10 mile expressway bypass for US 45 in Jackson, Tennessee.
+U.S. Route 45 Bypass (US 45 Bypass), also known as Keith Short Bypass, is an approximately 10 mi expressway bypass for US 45 in Jackson, Tennessee.
 It has the unsigned designation of State Route 186 (SR 186) for its entire length.